 about the founder

-Andrena Sawyer is the Founder of MCWEN, and the President of P.E.R.K.
+Andrena Sawyer is an author, consultant, strategist and ministry founder whose history includes surviving the civil war in Sierra Leone.
+Her authenticity and battle-tested principles inspire audiences to embrace their past, own their present and maximize their future.
+She is the Founder of MCWEN, and the President of P.E.R.K.
 Consulting, an advisory firm for small to mid-sized nonprofits and businesses.

 Originally from Freetown, Sierra Leone, she and her family moved to the United States when she was nine years old due to a civil war that left thousands dead and untold numbers maimed and displaced.
 She now credits her family's move during the war for her interest in community building, human triumph and perseverance.
 She has since actively worked to mobilize and empower others.